 Day 4 - Beycik to Çıralı

 Another great day, with a gentle descent this morning through pine woods and along an exposed track, though rewarded with views, to your lunch at Ulupinar (the Şelale restaurant has tables set on platforms in a stream and the Havuzbaşi has eating areas high above the gardens and a fireplace, lit in winter and cold weather.
 The Havuzbaşı is a trout farm, and the food in both places, using locally grown vegetables and fresh fish or lamb, is excellent).
 Your afternoon, possibly weighed down by an excellent trout meal, is down a pretty valley, before rising sharply to crest a saddle and your first glimpse of flames issuing forth from the soil.
-A tricky descent (loose underfoot) is rewarded by the true Chimaera – an expanse of open rock seemingly the aftermath of last night’s mass barbecue but in fact a natural eruption of eternal flame – read more in your blue booklet.
+A tricky descent (loose underfoot) is rewarded by the true Chimaera – an expanse of open rock seemingly the aftermath of last night’s mass barbecue but in fact a natural eruption of eternal flame.
 You arrive finally at the huge beach of Çıralı, and your next night’s stay a moment from the sea.
 (Easy-medium: 5 hrs walking (allow 6¾ hrs), 16 km (10 miles), CUSs 300m)

 Day 5 - Cirali to Adrasan

 A beautiful walk.
-Starting with a morning’s beach walk past Olympos and a stiff climb through strawberry (arbutus) tree woods, the afternoon will take you from high pastures down through pine and deciduous woods on a pretty and winding path.
+Starting with a morning’s beach walk past Olympos and a stiff climb through Arbutus (strawberry tree) woods, the afternoon will take you from high pastures down through pine and deciduous woods on a pretty and winding path.
 The walk ends with a stroll along the river bank to your hotel for the night.
 (Medium-hard: 7¾ hrs walking (allow 10¼ hrs), 15¾ km (10 miles), CUSs 750m)

 Day 6 - Adrasan to the Lighthouse

 Enjoy the wildest part of your journey which has been saved for your last walking day.
 From the beach at Adrasan, the route climbs up a pretty path to a pass.
 From there it tracks the sea along a dramatic coastline, eventually arriving at the lighthouse of Kilidonya.
-Your taxi will collect you at Melanippe Beach to take you back to your Adrasan hotel (or directly to our Antalya hotel if you have an early flight the next day or would like to spend a night exploring the old city).
+Your taxi will collect you close to Melanippe Beach to take you back to your Adrasan hotel (or directly to our Antalya hotel if you have an early flight the next day or would like to spend a night exploring the old city).
 (Medium-hard: 6¼ hrs walking (allow 8¼ hrs), 18 km (11½ miles), CUSs 875m; shorter option with lift – 5¼ hrs walking (allow 7 hrs), 14½ km (9 miles), CUSs 760m).

 Thinking of spending some more time in Turkey?
 Why not spend a night or two in Antalya, or take one of many daily flights to Istanbul to explore this fascinating city.
 Stay in one of our favourite Sultanahmet hotels just a few minutes' walk from the Blue Mosque, Topkapi Palace and Aghia Sophia.